po1sigala/live/01-Class-Content/11-Express/01-Activities/11-Ins_Insomnia/README.md

 # Insomnia Demo

-* Open Insomnia and click the `+` sign, then click `New Request`.
-You can also do this using the keyboard shortcut `Command + N` or `Ctrl + N`.
+* In this activity, students will write and test Express.js routes using Insomnia.
+Direct students to the [Insomnia download page](https://insomnia.rest/download) and have them download the app then, navigate to the [Insomnia docs](https://docs.insomnia.rest/insomnia/get-started).

-* In the Insomnia interface, change the HTTP method to `GET` and enter in the endpoint for GitHub:  `https://api.github.com/repos/microsoft/vscode/pulls?state=open`
+* Next, in the Insomnia interface, change the HTTP method to `GET` and enter in the endpoint for GitHub:  `https://api.github.com/repos/microsoft/vscode/pulls?state=open`

 * Let's take a look at the different parts of this URI.